FlashOnFire/tpudp/readme.md

 ## Usage

+> Note: It is mandatory to run the server before starting any clients.

 ### Requirements

 If you are using Nix, you can simply `nix build` the project and get executables available in the `result/bin` folder.